Deadlines for the Fall 2020 cycle are:

 - Proof of fulfilling the University's English language proficiency requirements as defined on the Graduate School website.
 Proficiency is most commonly addressed with a TOEFL score report, where the exam date must be no older than two years.

 - For information about the TOEFL, visit the ETS website.

 - University of Oregon resources regarding the TOEFL can be found at:

 - A certified English translation (if necessary) for all your college or university work in addition to your official transcripts.
 You should also include the official degree certificates (with accompanying certified English translation) if your transcripts do not list your degree (equivalent to a US bachelor’s degree) and conferral date.
-These items should be sent to the UO Office of Admissions (1217 University of Oregon Eugene, OR 97403-1217).
+These items should be sent to the UO Office of the Registrar (5257 University of Oregon Eugene, OR 97403).

 For more information specific to international students, please see International Applicants.

 If you have questions to which you are not finding answers, please check the Applicant FAQ or Student Resources pages or contact us.